-At home, we serve this flavorful Kairi Mirch Ki Sabzi as a side dish with our weekday meals.
-Be it dal chawal, kadhi chawal or sabzi phulka, it tastes great with almost every Indian meal.
+At home, we serve this flavorful Kairi Mirch Ki Sabzi as a side dish with our Indian-style meals.
+Be it dal chawal, kadhi chawal, or sabzi phulka, it tastes great with almost every Indian meal.
 Try it!

 It will last easily for 7-10 days when stored in an air-tight container in the refrigerator.
 Use a clean and dry spoon for every use, which will ensure that the sabzi lasts longer.

 Rajasthani Kairi Mirch Ki Sabji (Green Mango & Chili Sabji)